Harsh-Jaiswal24/WonderLust/README.md

 ⭐ **Ratings**
 - **Rate Properties**: Users can leave ratings and reviews on properties to help others make informed decisions about their stays. 📝
-- **Real-time Updates**: As users add or modify their ratings, everything updates instantly to reflect the latest feedback. 🔄
+- **Review Access Control**: Only user who added can delete their ratings, everything updates instantly to reflect the latest feedback. 🔄

 ---

 📍 **Location-Based Search & Category Filters**
-- **Search by Location**: Find properties based on your preferred city, neighborhood, or region. 🌍
+- **Search by Location**: Find listings based on your preferred city, neighborhood, or region. 🌍
-- **Filter by Category**: Easily filter properties by type (e.g., Apartments, Houses, Villas). 🏠🏢
+- **Filter by Category**: Easily filter properties by type (e.g, Single Room, Beachfront, Top cities ..). 🏠🏢

 ---

-💾 **Session Management**
+💾 **Session Management using mongo-session**
-- **Session Security**: User session data is securely stored using mongo-session on MongoDB, ensuring consistent and safe session handling. 🛡️
+- **Session Security**: User session data is securely stored using connect-mongo is a MongoDB session store for express-session, which allows you to store session data in a MongoDB database instead of the default in-memory storage ensuring consistent and safe session handling. 🛡️

 ---